saltconf/salt35/local-information/index.md

 ## Food and Drink

-Rochester has excellent culinary offerings, though they require a car to access.
+The closest food to campus can be found in the [College Town](https://maps.app.goo.gl/8uQap6VjF385C5CcA) area, which is a 10-15 minute walk from Wegmans Hall.
+College Town is your best bet for a quick lunch on Tuesday and Wednesday.

+For a more leisurely lunch or dinner, there are a range of excellent culinary offerings a short drive from campus.
 Some of our favorite restaurants are:

 <div class="row" >
   <div class="one-half column" >